 “I was just trying to reach out again and again and was lucky enough to get one of the best Harvard professors to get back to me and say, ‘Yeah, sure, let’s work together,’” she said.
 Diego Pizzagalli, professor of psychiatry at Harvard Medical School, now serves as Brainfy AI’s science adviser.

-Founding a startup comes with its share of challenges, which Khayretdinova said she’s still working toward overcoming.
-Having never worked in American healthcare before, she focused on learning as much as she could about the industry.
+Founding a startup comes with its share of challenges, which Khayretdinova said she’s still working to overcome.
+Having never worked in American healthcare before, she focused on learning as much as possible about the industry.

 Being unafraid to ask questions of more experienced peers was the best way for her to learn, she said.